louiszn/bakit/apps/docs/docs/introduction.md

 # Introduction

-Bakit is a is a powerful framework built on top of [discord.js](https://discord.js.org).
-It provides a clean developer experience while staying lightweight and flexible, especially for commands.
+Bakit is a framework that makes building Discord bots easier.
+It's built on top of [discord.js](https://discord.js.org) and helps you handle the core system for your bot.

 ## Why Bakit?